uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/funding-your-training.md

 <p><a href="/international-candidates#funding">Read about funding for international students</a>.</p>

-<p>If you come from outside England, you can get advice about training to be a teacher by using the <a href="https://beta-adviser-getintoteaching.education.gov.uk/" target="_blank" rel="noopener noreferrer">Get an adviser</a> service.</p>
+<p>If you come from outside England, you can get advice about training to be a teacher by using the online chat or Freephone number at the bottom of this page.</p>

 </div>